jamesburchill/ai-command-library/.github/ISSUE_TEMPLATE/submit-a-new-ai-command-prompt.md

 ---
-name: Submit a prompt
+name: Submit a new Ai Command Prompt
 about: Describe the prompt you want to share
-title: ''
+title: "[NEW AI PROMPT FOR REVIEW]"
 labels: ''
 assignees: ''